-Proper moisture levels are critical as the function is to keep a balanced soil water content next to and under the foundation.
+Proper moisture levels serve a critical function in regulating soil water content next to and under the foundation.

 The use of a water hose is most often the best solution.
-The soaker hose should be used 24" to 36" from the house.
+The soaker hose should be used 24″ to 36″ from the house.
 In many cases, homeowners have delayed too long before watering and cracks have already appeared in the home.
-In many cases, starting a watering program at this time is too late.
+At this point, starting a watering program would likely no longer be effective.

 July, August, and September is when cracks in the soil often appear.
-You want to have initiated a watering program long before this so the cracks do not appear.
+You want to have initiated a watering program well before the dry season to avoid cracking.

 Other maintenance issues: